shnarazk/LubySequence/memo.typ

 == Definition

-In the paper @Luby1993, the sequence is defined as follows:
+In the paper @Luby1993, the sequence is defined as a recursive function:

 $
   L u b y_1(k >= 1) = cases(
     2^(i-1)\, & " if" k = 2^i - 1 " for some " i >= 1,
     L u b y_1(k - 2^(i-1) + 1)\, & " if " 2^(i-1) <= k < 2^i - 1
   )
 $

+And we can illustrate its recursion property as a transition on triangle by natural number.

 #figure(caption: [An interpretation on natural number triangle], gap: 16pt)[
 #canvas({